Rich Aurilia

-Richard Santo Aurilia (/əˈriːliə/; born September 2, 1971) is a former Major League Baseball shortstop who played for several teams between 1995 and 2009.
+Richard Santo Aurilia (/əˈriːliə/; born September 2, 1971) is an American former professional baseball shortstop.
+He played in Major League Baseball (MLB) between 1995 and 2009 for the San Francisco Giants, Seattle Mariners, San Diego Padres, and Cincinnati Reds.

 Amateur career

-Aurilia was born in Brooklyn, New York.
+Aurilia was born in Brooklyn, New York and grew up a New York Mets fan.
 Before being drafted by Texas, Aurilia was a standout at St. John's University, where he represented the Red Storm as an All-Big East selection in 1992.
 In 1991, he played collegiate summer baseball in the Cape Cod Baseball League for the Hyannis Mets.

 Aurilia is also a graduate of Xaverian High School in Brooklyn, New York.
 He was inducted into the school's Hall of Fame, and his number 22 was retired by his local baseball league, Our Lady of Grace, where he played as a youngster in Gravesend, Brooklyn, New York.

 Professional career

 Texas Rangers (1992–1994)

 The 24th round pick of the Texas Rangers in the 1992 Major League Baseball draft, Aurilia played in the Rangers minor league system before being traded along with Desi Wilson to the San Francisco Giants for John Burkett on December 22, 1994.
 He had worked as a stagehand at the Metropolitan Opera House during the 1993–94 baseball offseason.